TYW-Lab/TYW-Lab.github.io/_pages/research.md

     </div>
 </div><br clear="all" />

-## <span style="color: #cc0000;">Artificial Intelligence for Photonic Research</span> ##
+## <span style="color: #cc0000;">Artificial Intelligence for PHotonic Research</span> ##

 <div style="font-size:14pt;line-height:1.5;">
     <div class="row">
         <div class="columntext">
-            The recent advancement in general-purpose AI will generate long-lasting impacts on how we conduct scientific research, from how experiments are performed to how the results are circulated.
-In this regard, we are keen on exploring the ways state-of-the-art AI models and tools can be leveraged for improving photonic designs, creating new devices, facilitating scientific discoveries, and pointing out new research directions.
+            Recent advances in AI, including reinforcement learning, multimodal, few-shot learning, and large language models, will generate long-lasting impacts on how we conduct scientific research, from how experiments are desinged and performed to how the results are analyzed and circulated.
+In this regard, we are keen on exploring ways state-of-the-art AI models and tools can be leveraged for improving photonic designs, creating novel devices, and facilitating scientific discoveries.
         </div>
         <div class="columnfig">
             <img src="../images/research/AI_4_science.png" width="100%"/>